jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     case 4 : TERM_TX wired to GND via 4k7 during <reset> = DEEP_RST ===> performs reset, and all programs
              donwloaded from the terminal or the SD_Card are lost.
-The WARM display is preceded by "-4".
+The WARM display is preceded by "5".

     case 4.1 : software reset on failure (SYSRSTIV = 0Ah | SYSRSTIV >= 16h) ===> same effects
-               The WARM display is preceded by the SYSRSTIV value.
+               The WARM display is preceded by the SYSRSTIV value +1.

     case 4.2 : writing -1 in SAVE_SYSRSTIV before COLD = software DEEP_RST ===> same effects
                The WARM display is preceded by "-1".